-In each track, participants can compete in two different tasks, as typically done in the analysis of experimental data: \begin{itemize} \item Ensemble Task --- Ensemble-level predictions providing for each experimental condition the model used to simulate the experiment, the number of states, and the fraction of time spent in each state.
-For each identified state, participants should determine the mean and standard deviation of the distribution of the generalized diffusion coefficients $K$, and the mean and standard deviation of the distribution of the anomalous diffusion exponent $\alpha$ corresponding to the underlying motion. \item Single-trajectory Task --- Trajectory-level predictions providing for each trajectory a list of $M$ inner \ac{CP}s delimiting $M+1$ segments with different dynamic behavior.
-For each segment, participants should identify the generalized diffusion coefficient $K$, the anomalous diffusion exponent $\alpha$ corresponding to the underlying motion, and an identifier of the kind of constraint imposed by the environment ($0=$ immobile, $1=$ confined, $2=$ free (unconstrained), $3=$ directed ($\alpha \leq 1.9$)).
-For Track 1, predictions must be provided for a subset of particles (in the following, we will refer to them as VIP, very important particles) identified through a label map of the first frame of the movie.
-For Track 2, predictions must be provided for all trajectories in the \ac{FOV}. \end{itemize} For each task, several metrics will be evaluated (see section \hyperlink{sec:metrics_h}{Scoring and evaluations}).
-Participants can provide partial submissions, e.g., including predictions for a limited subset of experiments or for specific parameters.
-For ranking purposes of the challenge, missing predictions will be scored with the worst possible value of the corresponding metric.
+In each track, participants could compete in two different tasks, as typically done in the analysis of experimental data: \begin{itemize} \item Ensemble Task --- Ensemble-level predictions providing, for each experimental condition, the model used to simulate the experiment, the number of states, and the fraction of time spent in each state.
+For each identified state, participants had to determine the mean and standard deviation of the distribution of the generalized diffusion coefficients $K$, and the mean and standard deviation of the distribution of the anomalous diffusion exponent $\alpha$ corresponding to the underlying motion. \item Single-trajectory Task --- Trajectory-level predictions providing for each trajectory a list of $M$ inner CPs delimiting $M+1$ segments with different dynamic behavior.
+For each segment, participants had to identify the generalized diffusion coefficient $K$, the anomalous diffusion exponent $\alpha$ corresponding to the underlying motion, and an identifier of the kind of constraint imposed by the environment ($0=$ immobile, $1=$ confined, $2=$ free (unconstrained, $0.05 \le \alpha < 1.9$), $3=$ directed ($1.9 \le \alpha < 2.0$).
+For the Video Track, predictions had to be provided for a subset of particles (in the following, we will refer to them as VIP, very important particles) identified through a label map of the first frame of the movie.
+For the Trajectory Track, predictions had to be provided for all trajectories in the FOV. \end{itemize} For each task, several metrics were evaluated (see \hyperlink{sec:metrics_h}{Scoring and evaluation}).
+Participants were allowed to provide partial submissions, e.g., including predictions for a limited subset of experiments or for specific parameters.
+For ranking purposes of the Challenge, missing predictions were scored with the worst possible value of the corresponding metric.